ousatov-ua/dns-filtering/README.md

 # unbound
-We need unbound which is compiled locally, because standard package does not contain module `cachedb` which is needed to connect to Redis.
+We need **Unbound Version 1.19.0** which is compiled locally, because standard package does not contain module `cachedb` which is needed to connect to Redis.
 This is the full version print:
 ```
 unbound -V